 Management period length for the setting of TACs

 The management period is the number of years a TAC is set before the management procedure is used again to calculate a new TAC.
 The length of the management period must be set when implementing a CMP, managers should be consulted on desirable management period lengths to make certain the period length is suitable for other management actions needed beyond TAC setting (e.g. fleet allocation planning, consultations, etc.).
+Panel 2 has indicated they would prefer to see a 3-year management cycle, similar to what is currently used in Bluefin Tuna management plans (Anon.
+2019).

 Base Case